Last updated on March 17th, 2020

-When British type designer Matthew Carter said, type is a beautiful group of letters, not a group of beautiful letters, he was highlighting how typefaces work.
+When British type designer Matthew Carter said, “Type is a beautiful group of letters, not a group of beautiful letters”, he was highlighting how typefaces work.
 He was preaching to the budding designers that types work in context and not individually as letters.
-How many typographer review their works keeping that advice in mind?
+How many typographers review their works keeping that advice in mind?
 Very few.
 And that is not the sole advice.
 In fact, there are numerous things to learn in the vast field of typography.

 Simply put, typography is the art and technique of arranging type and is considered to be one of the central skills of any designer.
-Many designers, even who are working for years, consider just the font size and font typeface when it comes to improving the typography.
+Many designers, even who have been working for years, consider just the font size and font typeface when it comes to improving the typography.

 However, there is much more to it and one should pay more attention to detailing so as to outdo a regular design.
 Learning the details of Photoshop typography tutorial gives the designer complete control over any design.
 To create beautiful and consistent typography, the below mentioned details can be applied across different types of media.

 Choice of typeface along with the layout, grid, design theme and color checks makes the difference between a good, bad and excellent design.
 For beginners, there are many typography tutorials available online, but at the end of the day, it depends on the best of your creative intuition capacity.
 Of the array of paid-for and free fonts palettes, get ready to create something out-of-the-box.

 Here Are Top 10 Ways To Improve Typography In Your Designs

 This might not be the best of the element to look for to make your design better per se, but designers have been using the same few fonts over decades now.
 A long measure sometimes disrupts the pulse of the design as it becomes difficult for the audience to go to the next line of type.
 Optimum readability comes with 40-80 characters’ measure inclusive of the space.